vemuladevendran/GradeLens-Backend/README.md

 Below is a detailed, documented progression of the project from initial setup to final implementation.

-You can view the pi scores that was used to find the best model here: https://github.com/vemuladevendran/GradeLens-Backend/blob/main/RAG%20DEVELOPMENT/data/outputs/pi_scores/scoring_forstudent_answer_correct_a.csv
 ---

 ## 🟦 Week 1–2: Core RAG Development